Karuna Bhandari

-Karuna Bhandari (करुणा भण्डारी is a Nepali cricketer and a bowler of Nepali National Cricket team.
-She bats right handed and bowls right-arm off break.
+Karuna Bhandari (करुणा भण्डारी is a Nepali cricketer and a bowler of the Nepali National Cricket team.
+She bats right-handed and bowls right-arm off break.

+Background

 Bhandari played in the 2014 Asian Games as a part of the Nepal women's national cricket team.
-She also played in Women's T20 Qualifier's Asian Region.
-She was "player of the match" on the match with Kuwait in the ACC Women's Twenty20 Championship whom Nepal defeated and qualified to the semifinals.
+She also played in the Women's T20 Qualifiers Asian Region.
+She was the "player of the match" in the match with Kuwait in the ACC Women's Twenty20 Championship, in which Nepal defeated and qualified for the semifinals.

 In October 2021, she was named in Nepal's side for the 2021 ICC Women's T20 World Cup Asia Qualifier tournament in the United Arab Emirates.